-- Appointment of Merchants Bankers and legal counsels - Kick-off meeting where the senior management provides an overview of the Sponsor and its business to the Merchant Bankers and the legal counsels and the InvIT Timelines are discussed - Identification of the InvIT Assets, the Trustee, the Investment Manager and the Project Manager - Preparation of data room - Commencement of due diligence exercise, simultaneously with commencement of drafting of the Draft Offer Document - Submission of application (along with draft of the Trust Deed, the Investment Management Agreement and the Projection Implementation and Management Agreement) for grant of certification of registration by SEBI - Receipt of comments, if any from SEBI on the Trust Deed, Investment Management Agreement and Project Implementation and Management Agreement - Execution of the Trust Deed and Investment Management Agreement - Receipt of certificate of registration of InvIT from SEBI - Execution of the Project Implementation and Management Agreement, the structure related transaction documents and the listing related transaction documents (for details please see Section IV, Question 2)
+- Appointment of Merchant Bankers and legal counsels - Kick-off meeting where the senior management provides an overview of the Sponsor and its business to the Merchant Bankers and the legal counsels and the InvIT Timelines are discussed - Identification of the InvIT Assets, the Trustee, the Investment Manager and the Project Manager - Preparation of data room - Commencement of due diligence exercise, simultaneously with commencement of drafting of the Draft Offer Document - Submission of application (along with executed version of the Trust Deed and the Investment Management Agreement) for grant of certification of registration by SEBI - Execution of structure related transaction documents (for details please see Section IV, Question 2)

-Typically, whilst the agreement for acquisition of initial portfolio of assets (i.e. Share Purchase Agreement or Asset Purchase Agreement) will be executed prior to the filing of the Draft Offer Document, the closing of the transaction would occur subsequently, before allotment of Units.
+Typically, whilst the agreement for acquisition of initial portfolio of assets

+(i.e. Share Purchase Agreement or Asset Purchase Agreement) will be executed prior to the filing of the Draft Offer Document, the closing of the transaction would occur subsequently, however price to allotment of Units.
 Similarly, typically the closing of Debenture Subscription Agreement or Loan Agreement between the InvIT and Project SPVs would occur after receipt of final listing and trading approval for the Units.